High-order Accurate Inference on Manifolds: High-order Accurate Inference Using Extremum Estimators

+where $\mc X_n^* = \{X_i^*\}_{i\in[n]}$ is the resampled collection with replacement from $\mc X_n$.
+However, the minimizers in \eqref{eq: argmin} and \eqref{eq: empirical argmin} may suffer from non-uniqueness, a subtle but important geometric complication.
+To circumvent this, we instead consider arbitrary solutions in a neighborhood $U$ of $\theta_0$ to first-order conditions, which serve as relaxed formulations of the global optimizers:

-Despite the validity of the high-order asymptotics related to the exact solution, the explicit solution is often infeasible.
+Despite the validity of the high-order asymptotics related to the exact solution to the stationary conditions, the explicit solution is often infeasible.
 To address this, we employ the Riemannian Newton method to proceed with estimation and inference.
-Intuitively, given a reasonable initialization, Newton iterates usually converge to the local stationary point of the objective function.
-We thereby turn to look at the property of solutions to first-order conditions as a starting point.
-We consider relaxed solutions to \eqref{eq: argmin} and \eqref{eq: empirical argmin}, satisfying the first-order conditions:

-In cases where the solutions are not unique, they are defined as the ones closest to $\theta_0$ in their respective cases.